Iza Hussin, Pembroke College, Cambridge

 Pedro Ramos Pinto, Trinity Hall, Cambridge

-Pedro Ramos Pinto is Lecturer in International Economic History at the University of Cambridge and Fellow of Trinity Hall.
+Pedro Ramos Pinto is Senior Lecturer in International Economic History at the University of Cambridge and Fellow of Trinity Hall.
 Pedro joined the History Faculty in 2013 after five years at the University of Manchester, where he was Simon Research Fellow in History (2008-2010) and Lecturer in International History (2011-2013).
 His current research explores how contemporary inequalities are shaped by the past, bringing a more long-term view to explain how and why societies distribute resources, opportunities and capabilities.
 At present he is working with Poornima Paidipaty on book on the subject to be published in 2022.
 He has recently coordinated a project on the history of the measurement of inequality, which resulted in the publication of a landmark special issue of History of Political Economy on the subject.
 His earlier work explored the interaction between the Portuguese Dictatorship and its citizens to explain the emergence of social movements of the urban poor during the Carnation Revolution (1974-1976), a theme which is explored in his book Lisbon Rising (2013) and he continues to have an interest in the study of social movements and protest, both in historical and in contemporary perspective.
 Please see Pedro’s faculty website for a full list of publications.